 Change will only happen if people believe fashion can be a force for good.
 I’m here to build awareness and inspire action in Brazil so everyone can take their part in transforming the fashion industry.

 My job is to support the C&A Foundation team in Europe with administrative matters.
 This way the team is able to fully focus on their mission to make fashion a force for good.

 I coordinate the employee engagement programme with C&A. I truly believe that motivated and engaged employees can become ambassadors who represent and stand behind our core values, helping to transform the apparel industry and helping the business to prosper.

-I manage the data collection, analysis and research activities for our sustainable raw material programmes in Asia and Africa.
-It is my responsibility to look for insights in our current programmes and support programme design and delivery based on robust data.
-I also support in managing the sustainable cotton programmes in India specifically.
-I believe that addressing market failures and creating market-based solutions are more effective ways of human development and provide long term economic and environment sustainability
+I manage the data collection, analysis and research activities for our sustainable raw material programmes in Asia and Africa, in order to support programme design and delivery.
+I also support sustainable cotton programmes in India specifically.
+I believe that addressing market failures and creating market-based solutions are effective ways to develop that provide long term economic and environment sustainability.

 I am here to ensure that our Executive Director has what she needs to efficiently do her job.
 This inspires me because I know that in supporting her, I am doing my part to transform our industry.
 Plus I love to work with international teams.